Developing the next generation of headteachers for Greater Manchester.

 —Sponsor

 • 'It was a privilege to have access to leaders and learn directly from them.
-Each visit added more ‘tools’ to my leadership toolbox, especially seeing schools beyond Yorkshire in different contexts.'
+Each visit added more ‘tools’ to my leadership toolbox, especially seeing schools beyond (the region) in different contexts.'

 —Participant